 The way you share your promotions is important too.
 Next, we’ll look at the many avenues for sharing restaurant-related promotions and explain how to match your delivery method with the right kind of offering or experience.

 Imagine receiving a text message promoting a special in the bar while you’re on the back nine right when you are starting to think about maybe hitting the 19th hole after your round.
-There’s no doubt that your chances of visiting the restaurant are much higher after receiving that text.
+There’s no doubt that your chances of visiting your golf course restaurant are much higher after receiving that text.

 Text message marketing is a proven strategy that has worked for many golf courses.
 Walters Golf Management, for example, has seen a bump in food and beverage revenue since implementing the strategy.